-The City of Brandon has retained the services of Jacobs Engineering to assist in the design and construction of the Water Treatment Facility expansion and future upgrades to the existing Facility.
-The expansion will consist of a new Membrane Treatment Facility, a new Chemical Building, a new raw water Intake and Settling Pond, as well as upgrades to the existing Facility to prolong their useful life span.
+The City of Brandon, through the services of their consulting engineer, is nearing completion on the design of the Water Treatment Facility expansion and upgrade.
+The expansion will consist of a new Membrane Treatment Facility, a new Chemical Building, and a new raw water Intake and Settling Pond, as well as upgrades to the existing Facility to prolong the useful life span.

-The first phase of the expansion will be the Chemical Building.
+The first phase of construction is the Chemical Building, which will be operational in 2022.
 The significant change with the completion of this project will be the replacement of chlorine gas with liquid sodium hypochlorite as the secondary disinfectant for the City's potable water.
-Construction began in October 2019 and should be completed by November in 2021.